 Around Cape May: Whale, Dolphin and Bird Watch Tour

-This tour runs twice per day with morning and afternoon slots.
-The morning version is slightly shorter than the afternoon trip by 30 minutes, but both are equally exciting.
-You'll start by traveling out Cape May's Inlet and down the beach where you'll see the Cape May Lighthouse and a number of other historic attractions.
+This three hour tour starts by traveling out Cape May's Inlet and down the beach where you'll see the Cape May Lighthouse and a number of other historic attractions.

 As you skim the shore, you'll also have the opportunity to spot whales, marine birds and animals, and dolphins.
 There's also a touch tank on board so the whole family can get up close and personal with local marine wildlife.